lokothodida/elFinder/README.md

 ### Should I use elFinder builds (compressed) or source (uncompressed)?

 For debugging and development, use the [source](#source-uncompressed).
 For production, use [builds](#builds-compressed).

+### How do I integrate elFinder with CKEditor/TinyMCE/elRTE/etc...?
+Check out the [wiki](https://github.com/studio-42/elFinder/wiki#howtos) for individual instructions.

 3rd party connectors
 --------------------